Revival (comics)

-Revival is an American horror–science fiction comics series created by writer Tim Seeley and artist Mike Norton.
+Revival is an American horror comics series created by writer Tim Seeley and artist Mike Norton.
 The pair worked with colorist Mark Englert and cover artist Jenny Frison to produce the series, which was published by Image Comics as 47 monthly issues released between July 2012 and February 2017.
 It has since been reprinted in both paperback and hardcover editions that contain multiple issues.

 Set in central Wisconsin, Revival follows the aftermath of the dead coming back to life.
 The story is centered on detective Dana Cypress and her revived sister Em as it touches on religious, moral and social themes.
 As they investigate, they find Em's murder to be closely linked to the revival.
 Although the creators always knew how the central mystery would conclude, the exact length of the series was determined by sales.

 The series has received mostly positive reviews and sold through multiple printings.
 Revival was nominated for three Harvey Awards in 2013, and Frison was nominated in the Best Cover Artist category in 2013 and 2015 in part because of her work on the series.
 Critics praised the series for being distinct from other zombie comics, but later faulted the story's pace and sprawling cast.
 By the end of the series, sales of individual monthly issues had fallen nearly 78% from the first-issue peak.

 In late 2012, Seeley and Norton were approached by major networks to develop Revival into a television series.
 While similar projects were produced at that time, none were based on Revival.
 A film adaptation was announced in early 2017, to be co-written by Seeley and produced by Shatterglass Films.
 Diamond Select Toys has released a minimate toy of Em Cypress.